 The celebrated designer, who oversees the production of three in-house labels alongside an eyewear range, was appointed as creative director of French fashion house Paco Rabanne in early 2011.
 After presenting his inaugural collection for Spring/Summer 2012, Arora left the position in May 2012 to focus on growing his own business and in November that same year announced a joint venture arrangement with retailer Biba Apparel to extend the brand’s operations in India.

-Having initially pursed a degree in commerce, Arora changed his career path halfway through, applying for a position in the National Institute of Fashion Technology in New Delhi.
-Graduating in 1994 with a ‘Best Student Award’, Arora went on to secure second place in a Smirnoff Fashion Competition and in 1995 was also awarded second place in the Young Asian Designers competition.
+Arora initially studied for degree in commerce, before deciding to apply for a position in the National Institute of Fashion Technology in New Delhi halfway through his studies.
+Graduating in 1994 with a "Best Student Award," Arora went on to secure second place in a Smirnoff Fashion Competition and in 1995 was awarded second place in the Young Asian Designers competition.
 With a bold and colourful design aesthetic, Arora caught the eye of editors at French Vogue.

 Arora also began participating in several international fashion weeks, such as Miami Fashion Week in 2005 followed by a turn at London Fashion Week.
 Both presentations garnered positive review for the Indian designer and in London, Arora was selected to exhibit work in the Victoria & Albert Museum in London.
 In 2007 Arora was invited to stage his first catwalk show at Paris Fashion Week, where the designer still presents his biannual Manish Arora Paris collections.